sakrobinson/BTminer_tracker/README.md

    - Input/Edit hotkey names.
    - View graphs and analytics.

-## Configuration
+## Operation

+**From the Main Menu:**
-- **Coldkey Setup**: On the first run, you'll be prompted to enter your coldkey address.
-This is crucial for fetching and associating data with your specific blockchain account.
+1. **Log Miner Data**: On the first run, you'll be prompted to enter your coldkey address.
+This will tack all registered hotkeys associated with the address.
+PM2 must be installed!

-- **Hotkey Management**: Use the functionality to assign meaningful names to your hotkeys for easier identification in logs and visualizations.
+2. **Input/Edit Hotkey Names**: Assign meaningful names to your hotkeys for easier identification in logs and visualizations.
+Repeat this step with each new hotkey registration. *Note: Snapshots occur every 20 minutes (100 blocks)

+3. **View Graphs**: Plot emission or stake for single hotkeys or all hotkeys at once.

+4. **Exit**: Get on outa here!